A beginner’s guide to 3D embroidery + free pumpkin project

 Expand your skills with 3D embroidery

-There’s so much possibility for your projects when using 3D embroidery, it adds something extra to them and brings them to life!
+There are so many possibilities for your projects when using 3D embroidery.
+It adds something extra to them and brings them to life!
+Try mixing and matching different techniques to create a design that really stands out.

 Try another 3D embroidery project